Tag Archives: Sheryl

 Such are my memories of thirty years ago this week.
 Though I know the principal event only from others’ accounts, I endured its aftermath, and it has shadowed my life and my friends’ lives for three decades.
 At the heart of even a familiar story, there is always something more to discover, and it is worthwhile, perhaps, to ponder it anew from time to time and, with T. S. Eliot, go back to where we started and “know the place for the first time.”

 Memphis was more than 300 miles from Knoxville, and I had arranged to spend the summer with my parents, in Benton County, before moving there.
 For the moment, though, I was more excited about my immediate plans.
-After the graduation observances, I returned to my downstairs room in the Phi Kappa Tau house, at 1800 Lake Avenue, to pack.
+After graduation, I returned to my downstairs room in the Phi Kappa Tau house, at 1800 Lake Avenue, to pack.
 The next morning, Sheryl and I were driving to Charleston, South Carolina to spend a few days with her aunt and uncle, who lived near the beach on the Isle of Palms.
 I was 23 and had never been on a real vacation without my family, and I certainly had never taken a girlfriend on an out-of-town trip of this sort.
 It seemed such an adult thing to do.
 We had a wonderful time.
 Sheryl’s Uncle Bill, a pilot with his own small plane, flew us low over Fort Sumter, much to my delight.
 I was young.
 I was in love.
 I had many friends.
 I was now the first person in my family to earn a college degree.
 There was trouble back home, but I had big plans, and for the moment my future seemed bright.

 On June 6, after dropping Sheryl off in Greenville, South Carolina, where her mother met us, I returned to the fraternity house, loaded my belongings into my bronze 1978 Oldsmobile Omega, and drove away from one of the only places where I was ever truly happy.
-Behind me I left a group of young friends, including some new initiates, soaking up the last days of spring in anticipation of a quiet summer and the fall semester pleasures to come: fraternity rush,2 parties, football, homecoming.
+Behind me I left a group of young friends, including some new initiates, soaking up the last days of spring in anticipation of a quiet summer and the fall semester pleasures to come: fraternity rush,3 parties, football, homecoming.
 The lawn was lush.
 The trees arrayed along the east side of the house stood like giant columns and looked as though they would be there forever.
 The ancient windows and doors were open, a breeze wafting through our 1920s Dutch Colonial Revival, which had been used hard by two decades of young men but had once been a mansion.
 It was, in Katherine Anne Porter’s words, “such a green day with no threats in it.”

 Eleven weeks later, my friend Tommy Baer was murdered just a few feet from what had been my bedroom door.